hepplerj/Dissertation/ch5.dissertation.Heppler.md

 landscape as tainted.
 "I'm not anti-semiconductor industry," Lorraine Ross noted, "but I don't want my health adversely affected by their profit-making.
-Companies should be willing to invest a portion of their profit to ensure they aren't damaging the environment."
+Companies should be willing to invest a portion of their profit to ensure they aren't damaging the environment."^[Susan Benner, “Storm Clouds Over Silicon Valley,” *Inc* (September 1982), 84.]
 Studies in 1992 reported that 57 private and 47 public drinking wells were contaminated, and 66 plots of land were too toxic for people to walk on.
 County authorities determined that sixty-five of the seventy-nine companies